 A Critical Capabilities report is not intended to be an exhaustive analysis of every product, service and vendor in a market, but rather a focused overview.
 Vendors that appear in the Critical Capabilities report must have a product or service that could fulfill at least one of the differentiating capabilities.

 Vendors that appear in the companion Magic Quadrant may or may not appear in the Critical Capabilities based on the inclusion criteria for the particular Critical Capabilities note.
-Typically, a Magic Quadrant and its companion Critical Capabilities will share identical inclusion criteria, but this is not
+Typically, a Magic Quadrant and its companion Critical Capabilities will share identical inclusion criteria, but this is not always the case.

 Defining the Rating Criteria

 Each vendor's product or service is evaluated in terms of how well it delivers and differentiates on each capability, on a five-point scale.
 These ratings are displayed side by side for all vendors, allowing easy comparisons between the different sets of features.